-With 25 years of engineering experience and 15 years in private legal practice, Josh works with technology companies and patent owners who seek to level the playing field with entrenched incumbents through litigation, strategic technology acquisitions, and global patent portfolio development.
-Josh has particular recent experience protecting patents against inter partes review challenges from large-company infringers.
+With 25 years of engineering experience and 15 years in private legal practice, Josh works with technology companies and patent owners in litigation, strategic technology transactions, and global patent portfolio development.
+Josh has particular recent experience protecting patents against inter partes review challenges.

 Josh’s degrees in electrical and mechanical engineering and industry experience at automotive and medical device companies provide a solid foundation for matters involving electrical/electronic hardware, robotics, autonomous vehicles, AR/VR, Industrial IoT, and advanced medical devices.

 A former Federal District Court clerk and a graduate of the University of Texas School of Law, Josh represents clients in patent disputes throughout the country, including in key patent law venues such as the Patent Trial and Appeal Board, International Trade Commission, Eastern District of Texas, and Federal district courts throughout California.

 Working out of offices in San Jose, New York City, and London, the Haley Guiliano team manages some of the world’s most valuable and complex international technology and life science patent portfolios.
 Josh regularly works with executives and in-house counsel to integrate company processes with HG’s industry-leading patent systems, resulting in significant improvements to ROI on patent spend.

 - NHK Spring Co.
 Ltd. v.
 Intri-Plex Technologies, Inc., IPR2018-00752 (PTAB) – Represented patent owner in inter partes review challenge to U.S. Patent No. 6,183,841 related to hard disk drive technology.
 In a precedent-setting decision, the Patent Trial and Appeal Board denied institution in view of the Petitioner’s similar prior art and the advanced District Court trial schedule.